 - Persons 65 years of age and older;

-- People of all ages with underlying medical conditions (particularly not well controlled), including -
+- People of all ages with underlying medical conditions (particularly not well controlled), including

 - People with chronic lung disease or moderate to severe asthma,

 - People who have serious heart conditions,

 - People who are immunocompromised,

 - People with severe obesity,

 - People with diabetes,

 - People with chronic kidney disease undergoing dialysis, and

 - People with liver disease; and

-- People who live in a nursing home or long-term care facility.
-13
+- People who live in a nursing home or long-term care facility.12

 The serious risk of COVID to such persons, especially given the high death rate within that population, does not justify placing the person at risk by entering a courthouse.
-All persons within the above high-risk population are strongly encouraged to not enter the Kitsap County Courthouse.
+All persons within the above high-risk population are strongly encouraged to not enter the Kitsap County Courthouse or Juvenile and Family Court Services without wearing the personal protective equipment (PPE) of their choice.

-B. Illness Symptoms.
-Additionally, no one who feels sick shall enter the Kitsap County Courthouse.
-Anyone deemed by District Court personnel to be exhibiting illness symptoms may be ordered to leave the building.
+B. Illness Symptoms; Quarantined.
+No one who feels sick or is in quarantine shall enter the Kitsap County Courthouse or Juvenile and Family Court Services.
+Anyone deemed by court personnel to be exhibiting illness symptoms may be ordered to leave the building.

-13 Approval Letter, at 2.
+12 Approval Letter, at 2.